 - Employees.
-Therefore, the distribution of the company’s assets requires completing before submitting the DS01 form.
+Therefore, the distribution of the company’s assets requires completing the DS01 form before submitting.

-Business documents of the limited company struck off are stored safely for seven years.
+Business documents of the limited company struck off remain stored safely for seven years.
 Ensure the employers’ liability policy and schedule require safekeeping for 40 years.

-What happens if a company is struck off by Companies House?
+What happens if a company is struck off?

-Once a limited company has been struck off or dissolved, it, therefore, remains removed from the Register at Companies House.
+Once a company receives a first gazette notice for compulsory strike-off and then struck off or dissolved, it remains removed from the Register at Companies House.

-Any cash or assets that the company had at that point then transfer to the crown.
-In order to get these assets back, you require a company restoration.
+Any cash or assets that the company had at that point, then transferred to the crown.
+To get these assets back, you require a company restoration.

 Two routes apply:

-Once a company has been struck off the register, then it may not operate at all as the limited company ceased existence at the date of dissolution.
+Once a company has been struck off the register, it may not operate at all, as the limited company ceased its existence at the date of dissolution.

-If you trade in the companies name before being struck off then onerous legal consequences may occur to you personally.
+If you trade in the company’s name before being struck off, then onerous legal consequences may occur to you personally.

-The name of a struck off or dissolved company becomes available to use in new company incorporation.
-If you require to restore a struck off or dissolved company to public record you, therefore, may be required to alter the name of the business.
+The name of a struck off, or dissolved company is available in new company incorporation.
+If you require to restore a struck off or dissolved company to public records, you may be required to alter the business’s name.
 You need to ensure no other entity now uses the name of the struck off or dissolved company.

-To release any assets of the struck off company (held as “bona vacantia”) requires applying to the Treasury solicitor and the Registrar of Companies within sections 1024 – 1029 Companies Act 2006.
-You then need to reinstate a struck off or dissolved company using a company restoration.
+To release any assets of the struck off company (held as “bona vacantia”) requires applying to the Treasury solicitor, and the Registrar of Companies must apply within sections 1024 – 1029 Companies Act 2006.
+It would help if you reinstated or struck off a dissolved company using a company restoration.

 Enforcement Action to Strike a Company off

-Back in April 2020, Companies House’s action in regard to compulsory strike offs, was postponed.
-This was to accommodate businesses affected by coronavirus with adequate time to avoid having their company struck off the register.
+Companies House’s action on compulsory strikes was postponed in April 2020.
+This was to accommodate businesses affected by the Coronavirus with adequate time to avoid having their company struck off the register.

-Commencing 10 October 2020, Companies House will recommence compulsory company strike-off rule.
+Companies House will recommend compulsory strike-off companies house.

-Once compulsory strike off action recommences, if no objections to dissolution within two months from the publication of the Gazette notice, your company will be struck off.
+Once compulsory strike-off action recommences, if no objections are received to dissolution within two months from the publication of the Gazette notice, your company will be struck off.

 Yes.
-Though it may be not very easy in some cases, additionally, an application to the court may be required, and costs are not low.
+Though it may be difficult in some cases, an application to the court may be required, and costs remain high.

-Therefore you need to wait for companies house to complete its job.
+Therefore, you need to wait for the company’s house to complete its job.